 There are a few ways to keep the inside and outside of your computer clean.
 You can use a dust rag and a disposable compressed air duster to keep debris off of the interior and exterior.
 You can also open the casing to carefully vacuum around the fans and other hardware components.

 There are times when an overheating issue can be easily solved by removing the old layer of thermal paste and adding a new one.
 This is what transfers the heat from your CPU to the cooler, and when it dries up your CPU temp can increase.

 3. Purchase a New CPU Cooler

 If you are still having trouble cooling down your computer, it might be time for some new fans with a new cooler.
 You can easily install a water cooling solution in addition to your fans, or even in place of them.

 4. Use a Laptop Stand

 An effective way to increase airflow and protect your device is to use a laptop stand.
 A hard and flat surface is the best way to keep your laptop free from suffocating.
 Laptop stands also hold your computer at the optimal angle for staying cool and user performance.

 Malware is software written for the purposes of harming you and your device.
 Malware can be used by governments to attack other foreign government systems.
 It can be used to spy on personal information, destroy files, make threats and send you advertisements.
 Installing antivirus software is the most effective way to keep your hard work and personal information secure.

 If you have an old computer that is constantly running too hot, it might be time to perform some of these basic checks.
-Consistent monitoring of CPU temps can prevent years of damage to your computer.
+Consistent monitoring of CPU temps can prevent early retirement of your computer.
 Unfortunately, if you cannot seem to lower the temperature no matter what you do, then it might be time for new parts or even a new computer.